Omegapy/My-Academics-Portfolio/Graphics-and-Visualization-CSC405/Module-5-Portfolio-Milestone/README.md

 <img  src="https://github.com/user-attachments/assets/37a9a854-671f-41e1-a618-965fb244f034">
 </p>

-The following video demonstrates the animation of the Orthographic Projection 3D Rotating Cube: [Orthographic Projection 3D Rotating Cube](https://www.youtube.com/watch?v=WkLz0dhZR0w)
+The following video demonstrates the animation of the Orthographic Projection of a 3D Rotating Cube: [Orthographic Projection 3D Rotating Cube](https://www.youtube.com/watch?v=WkLz0dhZR0w)

 -----------------------------------------------------------------------------------------------------------------------------